 The Bundesverband Filmschnitt Editor e.V.
 (BFS) was founded in 1984 and is the German network for freelance film and sound editors and their assistants.
 The aim of the organisation is to further the interests of editors in relations with television and radio broadcasters, the film industry, trade unions as well as ministries and legislative bodies.
 It is active in all areas of television and film policy and the resulting legislation and regulations. www.bfs-filmeditor.de

-With over 300 cameramen and –women and more than 500 members in total, the BVK association of film writers and their staff represents their goals in the field of labour, social and copyright law.
+With over 300 cameramen and –women and more than 500 members in total, the BVK association of film authors and their staff represents their goals in the field of labour, social and copyright law.
 Its secretariat is located in Munich.
 The industry forum of BVK serves as a meeting point for some 50 renowned companies that use BVK as a platform for communicating with image designers and discussing new developments in the field of cinematography as well as technical and organisational issues. www.kinematografie.org

 Bundesverband Regie e.V.